bitasha/IteRank/README.md

 #sample code

-Main.R: This file Provide code to run and evaluate GRank through "weak generalization methodology"
+Initialization.R: This file Provide code to run and evaluate GRank through "weak generalization methodology"

 Common code.R: This file Provide required code for data preprocessing and evaluation.